wangleo1/SQL-Project/starting_with_questions.md

 	order by avg("productQuantity") desc

 --20 total N/As
---12 are from the USA
 select city, avg("productQuantity"), count("productQuantity") from all_sessions
 	group by city
 	having sum("productQuantity") is not null
 	order by avg("productQuantity") desc

+--majoirty of orders with missing cities are from the USA (Q2) --12 are from the USA select country, count(city) from all_sessions
+	where city = 'not available in demo dataset' and "productQuantity" is not null group by country
+	order by country

  --the counts for USA do equal out to 42(same number as the first table) when looking for only USA select country, city, avg("productQuantity"),count("productQuantity") from all_sessions